Rachel Joyce on How to Overcome Self Doubt as a WriterNov 21, 2021

 And lastly, one final tip because you are taking yourself seriously as a writer, you must dare to dig deep.
 It’s not enough to cast something off and think, Oh I have had enough, that will just have to do.
 It is up to you to challenge yourself, and to be honest about the places in your writing where you know you are just getting by.
 Don’t let something go until you know you have caught the story you want to tell.

 Honour the writer in you.
 Don’t be Mary Thornton.
 (Unless by some bizarre chance you are called Mary Thornton.)
 Be you.

-Members of The Novelry can enjoy a recorded session with advice from Rachel in our Membership Library Catch Up TV Area.
+- Members of The Novelry can enjoy a recorded session with great advice from Rachel in our Membership Library Catch Up TV Area.

-Enrol now to start writing with Rachel Joyce as you writing coach.
+Enrol now to start writing with Rachel Joyce as your writing coach.

 If you’d like to write your novel with coaching from Rachel Joyce, it’s time to enrol in our online creative writing courses.
-Find out more about the The Finished Novel Course (our most popular fully coached course) and sign up today!
+Find out more about The Finished Novel Course (our most popular fully-coached course) and sign up today!